apache/flink/docs/content/docs/dev/table/sql/queries/match_recognize.md

 The `PATTERN` clause specifies that we are interested in a pattern with a starting event `START_ROW` that is followed by one or more `PRICE_DOWN` events and concluded with a `PRICE_UP` event.
-If such a pattern can be found, the next pattern match will be seeked at the last `PRICE_UP` event as indicated by the `AFTER MATCH SKIP TO LAST` clause.
+If such a pattern can be found, the next pattern match will be sought at the last `PRICE_UP` event as indicated by the `AFTER MATCH SKIP TO LAST` clause.

 The `DEFINE` clause specifies the conditions that need to be met for a `PRICE_DOWN` and `PRICE_UP`